DMesek/generic_notifier/README.md

 }
 ```

-## Changes needed for AutoRoute package:
+## Changes to switch to AutoRoute package

 1. add auto_route dependency to pubspec.yaml
 2. create app_router.dart file, define AppRouter class with options defined in its documentation